×

 • Mongolian is spoken as a national language in: China, Mongolia.

 You will also get to know the continents where Japanese and Mongolian speaking countries lie.
-Based on the number of people that speak these languages, the position of Japanese language is 8 and position of Mongolian language is not available.
+Based on the number of people that speak these languages, the position of Japanese language is 8 and position of Mongolian language is 26.
 Find all the information about these languages on Japanese and Mongolian.

 Japanese and Mongolian Language History